MartinBradbury/MEB-wildlife-photography/README.md

 * [W3schools](https://www.w3schools.com/) - one of the best library of explanation and tutorials.
 * [Codeinstitute](https://codeinstitute.net/) - Thank you to Code Institute and the Love Running Project it supporting me with the code for this project.
-* [Learn Flexbox CSS in 8 Minutes](https://www.youtube.com/watch?v=phWxA89Dy94&t=48s) - Big thankyou to 'Slaying the Dragon' tutorial video on youtube showing how to use Flex box to position items in css.
+* [Learn Flexbox CSS in 8 Minutes](https://www.youtube.com/watch?v=phWxA89Dy94&t=48s) - Big thankyou to 'Slaying the Dragon' tutorial video on Youtube showing how to use Flex box to position items in CSS.
-* [Dev Pen CSS Gallery and Burger menu examples](https://devsnap.me/) - Thankyou to contributors on the Dev Pen CSS gallerys.
+* [Dev Pen CSS Gallery and Burger menu examples](https://devsnap.me/) - Thankyou to contributors on the Dev Pen CSS galleries.
 These examples gave me ideas how to make my own gallery section more interactive and responsive to the user.
-* [Mentor] - A big thank you to my Mentor Narender for supporting me through my project and giving advice on best UX design and challenging me with making the website incorportate more complex gallery elements.
+* [Mentor] - A big thank you to my Mentor Narender for supporting me through my project and giving advice on best UX design and challenging me with making the website incorporate more complex gallery elements.